On this page

 MLA International Bibliography

-Contains citations to scholarly literature in linguistics, modern languages, folklore, literary theory & criticism, and dramatic arts; as well as historical aspects of printing and publishing, rhetoric and composition and the theory and practice of teaching language and literature.
+- Contains citations to scholarly literature in literature, literary theory & criticism, dramatic arts, linguistics, modern languages, folklore, as well as historical aspects of printing and publishing, rhetoric and composition and the theory and practice of teaching language and literature.

 Project MUSE Search

-A full-text collection of over 110 humanities and social science journals.
+- A full-text collection of humanities and social science journals.
 Strong in Literature.